andy-guttridge/song-mates/README.md

 - Profile - represents the user's profile.
 This includes the biog (used for the 'About me' information), the genres, the instruments/skills fields, and an image.
 The profile model also records collaboration relationships between users, using a many-to-many field.
 - CollabRequest - this is a simple model representing collaboration requests sent from one user to another.
 When a CollabRequest instance is approved or rejected by the receiver, or cancelled by the sender, it is deleted.
 If approved, this results in a new many-to-many relationship in the Profile table.
 - Message - this represents user-to-user messages.
-This model includes `from_deleted` and `to_delete` fields, which are used to separately record when the sender and receiver have 'deleted' the message.
+This model includes `from_deleted` and `to_deleted` fields, which are used to separately record when the sender and receiver have 'deleted' the message.
 This enables the message to be hidden from a user when they have marked it as deleted, but for it not to be actually deleted from the database until both users have 'deleted' it.

 <p align="center">
     <img src="readme_media/songmates_db_schema.png" width="400">